vindarel/cl-str/README.md

 `lettersnump` also works on unicode letters (as in `^[\\p{L}a-zA-Z0-9]+$`).

+#### ascii-p `(char/s)`

+Return t if the character / string is an ASCII character / is composed of ASCII characters.

+An ASCII character has a `char-code` inferior to 128.

 #### digitp `(s)`

 Returns t if `s` contains at least one character and all characters are numerical (as for `digit-char-p`).